kahlil/grunt-guides/scripts/01-getting-started.md

 Type `grunt concat` into the terminal and watch what happens.

 Grunt gives us a pretty output about what it is doing.
-Grunt says it executed the concat task and created a new file in js/prod called main.js.
+Grunt says it executed the concat task and created a new file in `js/prod` called "main.js".

-If you open that file in editor like this you will see that all the files have been put together to one single file.
+If you open that file in an editor you will see that all the files have been put together to one single file.

 ## Errors

-If you get an error in the console just go ahead and read it carefully.
+If you get an error in the console just go ahead and read the output carefully.
 Often it just means that the configuration in the Gruntfile was not properly formatted.
 In this example I missed a comma for instance.

 ## Next Steps

-Awesome you configured your first Grunt task and executed it!
-I hope you can feel all that power at your fingertips now and are excited about the ways that Grunt can help you!
+Congratulations, you configured your first Grunt task and executed it!

+I hope you can feel all that power at your fingertips now and are excited about the many ways that Grunt can help you!

 In the upcoming Grunt Guides I will show you how to configure more tasks for your project.
-Please check out gruntjs.com for more info and follow us on Twitter @gruntjs.

 Thanks for watching this Grunt Guide.
 My name is Kahlil and I'd love to hear from you if you have any feedback for this guide.
 You can reach me on Twitter via my handle @distilledhype or send me an email to hello@kahlil.co.

+Please check out gruntjs.com for more info and follow us on Twitter @gruntjs.